 - Meals (9 in total) from dinner on June 30th and lunch & dinner daily from July 1st – July 4th.
 Breakfast is not included for non-residents.

 - Participation in and access to all Camp lessons, workshops, performances, and events.

 - Access to recreational facilities

-If cancellations are made before June 4rth, 2018, registrants will receive a full refund minus the 'Paypal Fee' charged at the time of their Camp Fee and a $50.00 administration fee.
-Cancellations after June 18th will include $150.00 administrative fee.
+If cancellations are made before June 4th, 2019, registrants will receive a full refund minus the 'Paypal Fee' charged at the time of their registration, and a $50.00 administration fee.
+The administrative fee for cancellations after June 18 will increase to $150.00.

 Participants from age 8 and up are welcome to attend the Camp, although participants who are 16 years of age and younger must come with a parent or guardian to act as their chaperone.
 This rule applies to resident and non-resident participants.

 Residence rooms are not locked and the waterfront is not supervised, therefore the Leahy Music Camp requires parents/chaperones to know the whereabouts of participants for whom they are guardians and to be responsible for their actions, as noted in the Camp waiver document.
 “Resident” refers to participants who will physically reside on the campus for the duration of the Camp.

 Click Here for directions to Lakefield College School